Urology-Textbook.com

 figure Dissection field for nerve-sparing retroperitoneal lymphadenectomy

 Bilateral radical retroperitoneal lymphadenectomy is indicated in advanced germ cell cancer with initial bilateral metastases and residual tumor masses after chemotherapy.
-To remove all lymph nodes along the large vessels, the split-and-roll technique is used.
+Use the split-and-roll technique to remove all lymph nodes along the large vessels.
 Firstly, the lymphatic tissue is split on the aorta and on the inferior vena cava (split).
-Then the large vessels are rolled to the side and the lumbar arteries and lumbar veins are ligated or clipped (roll).
+Then, the large vessels are rolled to the side, and the lumbar arteries and lumbar veins are ligated or clipped (roll).
 The aorta and the inferior vena cava are now completely dissected and can be lifted with vessel loops from the retroperitoneal lymphatic tissue.
-The lymphatic tissue is removed, once again it is necessary to ligate or to clip the lumbar arteries and lumbar veins.
+The lymphatic tissue is removed, and once again, it is necessary to ligate or clip the lumbar arteries and veins.
 If possible, the sympathetic ganglia and emerging nerve fibers are identified and spared.

 Postoperative Care after Retroperitoneal Lymphadenectomy